GuangchenW/FLIMStudio/README.md

 It provides an interactive, phasor-based lifetime visualization and analysis pipeline.

 > ⚠️ **Pre-Alpha Notice**
-> FLIM Studio is in **early development**.
+> FLIMari is in **early development**.
 Features, APIs, and structure are subject to change.
 > Not yet intended for public use.

 ---